 Valance curtains are a fabulous way to add style to your windows when floor-length drapes are impractical.
-This makes kitchens, bathrooms, hallways and foyers perfect candidates for a valance treatment.
+This makes kitchens, bathrooms, dining rooms, hallways and foyers perfect candidates for a valance treatment.
 And be sure to look for matching pieces, like a table runner or placements, to complement kitchen valances.

 Tie One On

 When a room has a casual, welcoming decorating style, then a tie-up shade can be a perfect window covering.
 A tie-up shade provides window coverage that lets in some light, while the ties support an easygoing, less formal mood.

 Window coverings will not only help your room look great, but they can also help manage the temperature in the room.
 If you have windows that get a lot of heat from the direct sun, try thermal curtains in a pretty pattern to help beautify your window while blocking out the extreme temperatures.